HI, I'M SARA

 Environmental Justice and Climate Action

-Below are a few articles I wrote during my time at EarthLab, an interdisciplinary institute connecting researchers at the University of Washington with climate change-makers in the community.
+Below are a few articles I wrote both during my time at EarthLab--an interdisciplinary institute connecting researchers at the University of Washington with climate change-makers in the community--and freelancing.

 Recreation after Evacuation: How the Eagle Creek Wildfire Affected Recreation in the Columbia River Gorge